tyketchum/dr-longevity/README.md

 npm start
 ```

-Dashboard will open at `http://localhost:3000`
+App will open at `http://localhost:3000`

 ## 📅 Daily Sync